The Velvet Underground: White Light/White Heat and Cale's departure (1968)

 Nico moved on after the Velvets severed their relationship with Andy Warhol.
 Reed once commented on their leaving Warhol: "He sat down and had a talk with me.
 'You gotta decide what you want to do.
 Do you want to keep just playing museums from now on and the art festivals?
 Or do you want to start moving into other areas?
 Lou, don't you think you should think about it?'
 So I thought about it, and I fired him.
-Because I thought that was one of the things to do if we were going to move away from that…" Steve Sesnick was soon brought in as a replacement manager, much to the chagrin of Cale, who believes that Sesnick tried to push Reed as band leader at the expense of band harmony.
+Because I thought that was one of the things to do if we were going to move away from that..."
+Steve Sesnick was soon brought in as a replacement manager, much to the chagrin of Cale, who believes that Sesnick tried to push Reed as band leader at the expense of band harmony.
 Both Cale and Reed called Sesnick a "snake" in different interviews after leaving the band.
 In September 1967, the Velvet Underground began recording their second album, White Light/White Heat, with Tom Wilson as producer.

-The band performed live often, and their performances became louder and harsher and often included extended improvisations.

 Warhol arranged for the band to get an endorsement deal with Vox to enable them to use Vox equipment, including special effects pedals and an organ, for free.
 Sterling Morrison believed they were the first American band to get a Vox endorsement.

 Sterling Morrison offered the following input regarding the recording:

 There was fantastic leakage 'cause everyone was playing so loud and we had so much electronic junk with us in the studio—all these fuzzers and compressors.
 Gary Kellgren, who is ultra-competent, told us repeatedly: "You can't do it—all the needles are on red." and we reacted as we always reacted: "Look, we don't know what goes on in there and we don't want to hear about it.
 Just do the best you can."
 And so the album is fuzzy, there's all that white noise...we wanted to do something electronic and energetic.
 We had the energy and the electronics, but we didn't know it couldn't be recorded...what we were trying to do was really fry the tracks.